nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_call_python.md

 We now just need to define a NEP which calls these routines.
-It is achieved by defining a new NEP-PACK type, for which we have define the size-function and some compute
+It is achieved by defining a new NEP-PACK type, for which we have define the `size`-function, which is hard-coded in this example.
-functions:

 ```julia
 using NonlinearEigenproblems